 SMOKE FLARES (6) Cr 12.
 These hand-held flares emit both a bright light and a pillar of colored smoke for 15 minutes after ignition.
 Once set off, they burn constantly, and cannot be shut off.
-Sighting in either day or night is nearly automatic in line-of-sight.
+Sighting in either day or night is nearly automatic in line-ofsight.

 Smoke flares can be used as an improvised weapon in combat.
-Treat a smoke flare as a dagger, but inflict 3D damage for Smoke flares are specifically designed to be hand-held (or implanted in the ground).
+Treat a smoke flare as a dagger, but inflict 3D damage for a hit.
+In a fight situation at night, the flare can overload LI goggles, as noted above, but only in the first round of combat.

+Smoke flares are specifically designed to be hand-held (or implanted in the ground).
 They weigh 250 grams each.